-Imagine a huge industrial site, plants of companies such as Fiat and Michelin a few km away from the city centre of a city.
+Imagine a huge industrial site.
+Dot it with plants of companies such as Fiat and Michelin a few km away from the city center of a city.
 What do you do when the industrial crisis hits hard and forces those companies to shut down the factories?
-Well, you have several options: demolish everything and start building houses and malls or find a way to give the area back to its citizens in such a way that they can use it differently.
+Well, you have several options: demolish everything and start building houses and malls.
+Or, find a way to give the area back to its citizens.
+In this way, they can use it differently.
 The latter is exactly what happened to Parco Dora in Turin.

 The location and how to reach it

 Parko Dora takes its name from the river Dora Riparia, that crosses it.
 It is limited by the streets: vie Nole, Via Valdellatorre, Via Verolengo, the tunnel Donat-Cattin, Corso Mortara, Corso Principe Oddone, the Environment Park, via Daubrée, Corso Umbria and Piazza Piero della Francesca.
-If you are in the city centre you can easily reach it with the bus 72 and 72/ (stop: Mortara), or trams 3 and 9 (Stop: Piero della Francesca).
+If you are in the city center, you can easily reach it by bus 72 and 72/ (stop: Mortara) or trams 3 and 9 (Stop: Piero della Francesca).

 There is a new urban park in town